projectweekend/Flask-PostgreSQL-API-Seed/README.md

-A starting point for a Flask API backend

 ## Development Environment

 The development environment uses [Docker](http://www.docker.com/) and [Fig](http://orchardup.github.io/fig/).
 This makes it super easy to get up and running with a configuration that would closely mirror production.
 A [Vagrant](http://www.vagrantup.com/) config file is included for operating systems that cannot yet run Docker natively.